thinkjs/en.thinkjs.org/3.0/create_project.md

 ### Project structure

-The default project structure is as fellows:
+The default project structure is as follows:

 ```text
 |--- development.js   // Development entry file